CDbio Achieves Self Reported Market Cap of $1.00 Billion (MCD)

-CDbio (MCD) traded up 0.1% against the dollar during the twenty-four hour period ending at 22:00 PM E.T. on April 18th.
-One CDbio token can currently be bought for $3.96 or 0.00013110 BTC on cryptocurrency exchanges.
-In the last seven days, CDbio has traded 1% higher against the dollar.
-CDbio has a total market cap of $1.00 billion and approximately $22,403.06 worth of CDbio was traded on exchanges in the last 24 hours.
+CDbio (MCD) traded up 0.5% against the dollar during the 24-hour period ending at 17:00 PM Eastern on April 19th.
+CDbio has a market capitalization of $1.00 billion and approximately $23,351.75 worth of CDbio was traded on exchanges in the last day.
+Over the last week, CDbio has traded up 1.2% against the dollar.
+One CDbio token can now be purchased for approximately $3.98 or 0.00013595 BTC on major exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.